anishsinha-io/concurrent-btree-final/docs/locking-protocol.md

 To search the database, the calling thread performs a standard B-Link tree search as described in Lehman and Yao's paper [2].
 No locks are necessary to simply search the database, so that operation doesn't require any difficult action outside just performing the search.
 The result of the search will either be a pointer to a location on the database or -1, which indicates "not found".
+Once the search has returned, on the chance that a valid pointer was found, the thread will need to acquire a shared read lock on the database.
+To do this, it must first go through the lock table.

 ##### Lemma 1.01: No thread can acquire a lock without first registering it with the lock table

 When a thread performs a search of the database, it must acquire a mutex on the lock table first.
 The thread will block until the mutex is acquired.
 Until the mutex on the lock table is acquired, it will be unable to register a lock with the lock table because that is the defined behavior of pthreads mutexes as described in details in the POSIX standard.
 Upon successfully acquiring the lock, the thread will wake up and now has exclusive access to the lock table.

+Once the thread has exclusive access to the lock table, it needs to hash the name of the database file it wants "read" access to and obtain the index this corresponds to in the hash table.
+Once it does this, a transaction object is appended to the chain of that index.